drovak/os8diskserver/SerialDisk/docs/how-to.md

 40/41 rx/tx.
 Else, you will have to change the two lines in the handler files to set the address to something else.

-Currently, the handlers only support Omnibus machines with the traditional M8650/M8655 asynchronous serial card.
-However, work is being done to improve compatibility with earlier machines, as well the DECmate series.
+Currently, the handlers only support machines with the traditional M8650/M8655 asynchronous serial cards or their equivalants.
+However, work is being done to remove the remaining incompatibility with earlier machines, as well the DECmate series.

 ### COMPILING THE PROGRAMS ###